cogent3/cogent3/doc/examples/application_controller_framework.rst

 About this document
 ===================

-This document was written by Greg Caporaso and Sandra Smit, the developers of the application controller framework in PyCogent.
-Since its beginnings, the application controller framework has been further developed and improved by multiple people involved in the PyCogent project, and of course many application controllers have been implemented.
-Thanks!

-The purpose of this document (together with the code in the PyCogent library) is to serve as a guideline for new users who want to implement application controllers.
+The purpose of this document is to serve as a guideline for new users who want to implement application controllers.
 It should also be helpful as a reference document for more experienced coders.
 To meet the different needs of these people, this document